pingcap/docs/grafana-tikv-dashboard.md

 - TiDB GC seconds：The GC duration
 - GC speed：The number of keys deleted by GC per second
 - TiKV AutoGC Working：The status of Auto GC
-- ResolveLocks Progress：The progress of the first phase of GC(ResolveLocks)
+- ResolveLocks Progress：The progress of the first phase of GC(Resolve Locks)
 - TiKV Auto GC Progress：The progress of the second phase of GC
-- TiKV Auto GC SafePoint：TiKV GC safe point value, safe point is the current GC timestamp
+- TiKV Auto GC SafePoint：The value of TiKV GC safe point.
+The safe point is the current GC timestamp
 - GC lifetime：The lifetime of TiDB GC
 - GC interval：The interval of TiDB GC